Next: Multiple Targets in a Rule, Previous: Empty Target Files to Record Events, Up: Writing Rules [Contents][Index]

 does when it receives a signal.
 See Errors in Recipes.

-If you specify prerequisites for .IGNORE
+.IGNOREIf you specify prerequisites for .IGNORE, then make will

 ignore errors in execution of the recipe for those particular files.

-The recipe for .IGNORE
+The recipe for .IGNORE (if any) is ignored.

-If mentioned as a target with no prerequisites, .IGNORE
+If mentioned as a target with no prerequisites, .IGNORE says to

 ignore errors in execution of recipes for all files.
 This usage of